 The coke sieving unit at SSAB Raahe.

-• Lifetime of the bag filters were sometimes only about six months due to wear and tear caused by coarse coke particles.
+Lifetime of the bag filters were sometimes only about six months due to wear and tear caused by coarse coke particles.

-• Additional problems were frequent costs of replacing bag filters.
-The old filter bags were hazardous waste that had to be disposed according to the regulations, and with some disposal fees.
-The performance of the bag filters was not satisfactory, they sometimes could not handle the heavy dust load, and clogged.
+An additional problem was the frequent cost of replacing bag filters.
+The old filter bags were hazardous waste that had to be disposed according to the regulations, and with associated disposal fees.

 Solution